Deno-V/eacon/README.md

-This is code implemented for this AAAI submission
+This is code implemented for Paper: EACon

 1. `Mixtral` contains the code running with Mixtral 8x7B
 2. `Vicuna` contains the code running with Vicuna 13B